TranscendComputing/StackStudio/README.md

     `grunt run`

-    (9000 is the default listening port)
+    (9001 is the default listening port)

-5. Go to http://localhost:9000/ and you'll see the StackStudio Dashboard
+6. Allow StackStudio to reach CloudMux as its backend.
+When CloudMux is running locally, StackStudio will find it at localhost:9292.
+If CloudMux is running in a remote location, then you must edit your hosts file to specify its location.
+Add the following lines to your hosts file, while editing <remote host ip>.

+	127.0.0.1 		 stackstudio-local
+	<remote host ip> stackstudio-api

+5. If CloudMux is running locally go to http://localhost:9001/ for the StackStudio Dashboard.
+If CloudMux is running in a remote location go to http://stackstudio-local:9001/ for the StackStudio Dashboard.

 Compatibility
 -------------